wondrousWebWorks/burgersaurus-rex/testing.md

 - Verify that the expected Animate On Scroll (AOS) effects are shown when scrolling to the **Delivery Information** section :heavy_check_mark:
 - Confirm that ordering of the images and text change when viewed on mobile devices in portrait orientation :heavy_check_mark:
 - Confirm that the link *Browse* for the first image's text direct the user to the **Menu** page :heavy_check_mark:

+#### Information Section

+This section provides information on sources from Irish suppliers and winning awards

+- Confirm that the correct images are displayed for each of the two sections :heavy_check_mark:
+- Verify that the correct background gradient colours are displayed for each image wrapper :heavy_check_mark:
+- Verify that the the correct text is displayed for each section :heavy_check_mark:
+- Confirm that the font colour for the text changes when **dark mode** is selected :heavy_check_mark:

 ## Bugs